-The Center is a very pleasant place to work.
+The Center is a pleasant place to work.
 Staff relations are friendly and informal.
 This informality is balanced by an atmosphere of serious professional concern for clients, for programs, and for trainees.

 Referrals are made to other agencies both on and off campus.
 The Center maintains close ties with Student Health Center (SHC).
 Center for Career Development has an extensive career library, computerized career exploration programs, and the computer administered Strong Interest Inventory.
 The Department of Psychology operates the Psychology Clinic, a training clinic on campus for the clinical psychology graduate students.
 Fees are based on a sliding scale.
-Both individual and group psychotherapy are available to students and non‑students.
-Children and couples occasionally are seen.
+Psychotherapy services are available to students and non‑students; and children and couples are also seen there.

 Student Counseling Center Facility

 The University of Tennessee Student Counseling Center is accredited by the International Association of Counseling Services (IACS) and is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC). and the Association of Counseling Center Training Agencies (ACCTA).
 The Internship Training Program is accredited by the American Psychological Association (APA).
-Our next APA site visit is scheduled for 2016.
+Our next APA site visit is scheduled for 2025.